-Employer's Quarterly Report: The Employer's Quarterly Report, NJ-927, reports New Jersey Gross Income Tax withheld, unemployment insurance, supplemental workforce fund, workforce development partnership fund, family leave insurance and temporary disability insurance wage and withholding information.
+Employer's Quarterly Report: The Employer's Quarterly Report, NJ-927, reports New Jersey Gross Income Tax withheld, unemployment insurance, supplemental workforce fund, workforce development partnership fund, family leave insurance and temporary disability insurance wage and withholding available for inspection by authorized representatives of the New Jersey Division of Taxation.
+Such records must include the following: The amounts and dates of all wage payments subject to New Jersey

 Each employer is required to electronically file an Employer's Quarterly Report, NJ-927, for each calendar quarter, regardless of the amount of tax actually due for a particular quarter.
 Quarterly reports are due on the 30th day of the month following the end of each quarter.
+Employers of "domestic service workers" may report and pay New Jersey